MysticMoonlightGlow/MysticMoonlightGlow/README.md

 - Man Kisser(/j or /srs; Doesn't matter)

+- Ultra Magnus or Megatron or (Any character I like) kisser

 - Any of my coping links or characters I see as myself will do just as fine.
 (Examples listed below are the main Coping Link name's I like to use)
 </details>
 <details>